hacks-guide/Guide_Wii/docs/backups.md

 # Managing Wii and GameCube Backups

-This guide provides instructions on how to manage your Wii and GameCube backups.
-There are various tools that can be used for this purpose (like Wii Backup Manager, Wii Backup Fusion, etc.); this guide covers TinyWiiBackupManager.
+This guide provides instructions on how to manage your Wii and GameCube backups with TinyWiiBackupManager, in addition to joining PART files when dumping Wii games from a FAT32 device.
+Important notes about game management on the Wii are listed below.

-::: info
+::: tip

 For storing multiple games, we recommend an external hard drive for your Wii.
 Most of those found on the market should work fine.

 :::

-::: info
+::: warning

 A flash drive is NOT recommended, as they are small and may vary in behavior even between the same product.